thomasding/blog/_posts/2016-10-10-tomasulo-algorithm.md

 # Implementation #

-{% include svg name="implementation" caption="An example of simple implementation" %}
+{% include svg.html name="implementation" caption="An example of simple implementation" %}

 In Tomasulo algorithm, the life cycle of an instruction composes of three stages: issue, execute and write back.